-This is one of those persistent skin care myths that never seems to go away.
+This is one of those persistent skincare myths that never seem to go away.
 I have even heard people say that 80% of our sun damage happens before age 18.

 It turns out that only about 20% of the sun damage to our skin happens before age 18.
 This is great news because it means we have a lot of control over how our skin ages and looks.
 By using sunscreen daily (even on cloudy days), lessening stress in your life, maintaining good skincare habits like removing all your makeup at night, and using products with retinol and antioxidants to lessen the sun damage you have already have you can have great looking skin.
 Be sure to find a sunscreen that you like and use it daily.
 Remember to also reapply sunscreen throughout the day in order to always have sun protection.